Due to several requests I have now documented and linked to the previous CSS quizzes with a short snippet of the task required.

 Quiz 10 - Jan 18 2009

-of a layout I have produced.
-Now all you have to do is create the look of that page.
-I am not worried about you making the exact positions but the series of boxes when completed must look the same as the screenshot above and overlap in the same way.......
+Look carefully at the attachment to this post which shows a screenshot of a layout I have produced.
+Now all you have to do is create that coloured box.
+I am not worried about you making the exact positions etc or using the same colours but the effect should be the same including partially coloured text background and borders.

 Quiz 11 - Jan 23 2009